datastructures-js/queue/README.md

 ```

 ### .clone()
-clones the queue.
-The clone has a shallow copy of the array.
+creates a shallow clone from the queue.

 <table>
  <tr>